-Ex: The manager decided to give him a chance and promote him.
+Ex: The manager decided to give him a chance by promoting him.

 An opinion you have about someone.

 Ex: Sheila gives the impression that she cares about her work.

 To tell how you feel or think about something.

 Ex: He asked me and I gave my opinion about the patient’s condition.